CiscoDevNet/terraform-provider-aci/docs/resources/endpoint_tag_ip.md

 ```

-All examples for the Endpoint Tag Ip resource can be found in the [examples](https://github.com/CiscoDevNet/terraform-provider-aci/tree/master/examples/resources/aci_endpoint_tag_ip) folder.
+All examples for the Endpoint Tag IP resource can be found in the [examples](https://github.com/CiscoDevNet/terraform-provider-aci/tree/master/examples/resources/aci_endpoint_tag_ip) folder.

 ## Schema ##